vtortega/BayesFilter-OccupancyGrid-Robotics-/README.md

 3. **Rotation:**
    - Turns the robot in the desired amount of radians.
+   - It doesn't update the grid, because it is too fast and can distort the data
-   - It's possible to make a more refined turn by mulitplying the velocity by the angle difference, so as the angle difference gets lower, it gets more precise
+   - It's possible to make a more refined turn by mulitplying the velocity by the angle difference(the absolute of the angle difference, so to maintain the best turn side(clock or anti-clock wise), so as the angle difference gets lower, it gets more precise, as to not go over the desired angle.
+This was one of the best design choices made, as the robot could be very assertive and precise with the angle leaving each point, allowing for more far apart points on the path and ending the problem with back and fourth problem where it keeps trying to get to the correct angle but missing it as it can't check very frquently as it is updating the grid in each iteration of checking.
+But, as this modification is kinda of overpowered and unrealistic, it was only implemented on the dynamic map, where the speed is needed.

 3. **Move to a point:**
    - Uses the rotation function to align the angle of the robot with the desired destination and sets the velocity of the wheels equal to each other, stopping when near the goal point.